Spouse or Dependents of Active Duty Soldiers

 - A copy of the service member's deployment or PCS orders that verifies the dates of active duty service OR

-- A memorandum from the service member's education office verifying the service member's service on active duty OR
+- A memorandum from the service member's education office verifying the service member's service on active duty

 Financial Aid for Military Spouses

 MyCAA provides up to $6,000 in financial assistance to the spouses of active duty and activated Guard and Reserve Service members worldwide.
 MyCAA financial assistance pays for expenses such as post-secondary education and training, tuition, licensing and credentialing fees.
 Eligible spouses who are ready to explore portable career options and develop career goals and plans should establish a MyCAA account at the MyCAA website.
 Visit www.militaryonesource.com to learn more.